palladians/miname/README.md

 ### Concurrency Issue

-The Offchain State allows handling mappings without race conditions.
+The Offchain State API allows handling mappings without race conditions.
 Multiple users can update the values of different keys in the same block.
-However, in the case of fields, when two users try to change an offchain field at the same time, only one will succeed.
-The simple workaround is to use on-chain state with actions and a reducer when concurrency is a concern.
+However, in the case of fields, when two users try to update an offchain field at the same time, only one will succeed.
+The simple workaround is to use an on-chain state field with actions and a reducer when concurrency is a concern.

 ### Archive Node Dependency